Ho-Chunk Nation of Wisconsin: Culture

 The Ho-Chunk cultivated a variety of agricultural products for subsistence, including corn, squash, beans, and other products.
 They stored these in fiber bags and pits dug in the ground for winter use.
 They traveled up the Fox and Wisconsin rivers to hunt both small and large game, crossed the Mississippi to reach the prairies to hunt buffalo, and also fished in nearby rivers and lakes.
 Dugout canoes found near many small lakes and rivers in the Madison area are prompting new anthropological research projects.

 The Ho-Chunk held many ceremonies.
 The major summer ceremonial was the Medicine Dance, which included a secret ceremony for members of the Medicine Dance Society, a religious society open to both men and women, as well as public rituals.
 The winter feast was a clan ceremony intended to increase war and hunting powers; the spring Buffalo Dance was a magical ceremonial for calling the bison herds.

 Ho-Chunk women were responsible for growing, gathering and processing food for their families, including agricultural products and a wide variety of roots, nuts and berries, as well as sap from maple trees.
 In addition, women learned to recognize and use a wide range of roots and leaves for medicinal and herbal purposes.
 Women also cooked game and prepared food and meals for the hunters to sustain them while traveling.
 They also tanned the hides to make clothing and storage bags.

-Ho-Chunk men were hunters as well as warriors in times of conflict.
+Ho-Chunk men were hunters and, when the need arose, warriors.
 As hunters, they would catch fish by spearing them and clubbing the fish to death.
 The men would also hunt game such as muskrat, mink, otter, beaver, and deer.
 Leaders among the men acted in political relations with other tribes.
 Some men created jewelry out of silver and copper that both men and women would wear.
 To become men, boys would go through a rite of passage at puberty, fasting for a period, in hopes of acquiring a guardian spirit.